 Bargaining at the Oba Elegushi International Market (The Lekki Arts Market)

 Bargaining is one of the things that makes the market runs very interesting especially when you can get the best price on a product.
 The Lekki Arts and Craft market is not different offering you one of the cheapest prices on artworks.
 But you’ve you need little negotiation skills to get an amazing offer.
 From this market, you’d get items cheaper at an amazing rate which you could have gotten for times three to five of the price if you are buying at other art galleries in Lagos.
-For example, I once bought a hand bracelet at a popular art gallery for 2,500 Naira and the same hand bracelet cost about 300 Naira at this market.
+For example, I once bought a hand bracelet at a popular art gallery for 2,500 Naira and the same hand bracelet cost about 300 Naira at Lekki Arts and Crafts market.

 Bargaining is standard in Nigeria and every trader and buyer understands this, but you need to learn the skill when shopping in Nigeria.
 If you need to be sure of a price, its best to negotiate between two to five other merchant selling the same product to have an idea of the best possible price.
 However, always ensure it is a win-win situation because every labourer deserves a good wage.

-Tips for Shopping at Lekki Arts Market
+Tips for Shopping at Lekki Arts and Craft Market

 - The access road to the place is bad so you may want to go with a car.